 - In Settings, select the Sharing section on the left.

-- Click on the + New Link blue button to create a new calendar link.
+- Click on + New Link (old system) or Create Link (new system) to create a new calendar link.

 - Give the new calendar link a name.
 We recommend assigning the name of the user or user group as the calendar link name, so it’s easy to identify and remember which calendar link is assigned to a person or group.

 - In the Calendars Shared section, use the drop-down box to select All calendars or Selected calendars:

 - If you choose All calendars, the shareable link will allow access to all sub-calendars.
 You’ll set one permission which will apply globally to all the calendars.